 Many people would love to get a feline friend of their very own, but they are worried about problems with shedding.
 It’s a valid concern, as one of the biggest complaints from cat owners is that their cats shed and scratch too much!
 Whether you have mild cat allergies or simply don’t want to spend a lot of time vacuuming up cat hair, having a cat that doesn’t shed can be an ideal situation.

-The Best Cat Breeds That Don’t Shed
+The Best Cats That Don’t Shed — 22 Breeds

 1. Japanese Bobtail

 Those who want a little taste of the wild side in their homes will love the lovely Ocicat.
-Ocicats are totally domesticated but they look like their wilder cousins.
-It is known to be curious, fearless and loyal.
+Ocicats are totally domesticated, but they look like their wilder cousins.
+It is known to be curious, fearless, and loyal.

 Somalis are a gorgeous reddish hue that makes them unmistakable in a crowd.
 They are a type of Abyssinian cat, an ancient line that has produced handsome animals for centuries.
-Even though their coats are long, Somali cats rarely ever shed making them ideal pets for people who don’t want to deal with cat hair.
+Even though their coats are long, Somali cats rarely ever shed, making them ideal pets for people who don’t want to deal with cat hair.

 6. Russian Blue